hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > And give it same strange French, or mongrel name,
 >
-> To make folks think it new and not the same,
+> To make folks think it new and not the same[^120],

->
+[^120]: Some, by garbling old dances, and giving them a foreign or strange name, pass them off as their own compositions: upon examination into the construction of dances really composed by them (the invention of which will not be disputed), it will be clearly apparent that the composers have not the mathematical knowledge of an Archimedes, or an Euclid.

 > And add it to the list of their inventions,
 >
 > But what it was professor never mentions.